gwlim/openwrt-sfe-flowoffload-ath79/README.md

 The images are subdivided into their respective SOC architectures.

-There are differences between mips24k, mips74k, powerpc(mpc85xx) and different optimizations are required to maximism the performance respectively.
+There are differences between mips24k, mips74k, powerpc(mpc85xx) and different optimizations are required to maximise the performance respectively.

 Linux Kernel size increase, as well as larger rootfs/security changes in Openwrt, 4MB Router devices are increasingly hard to support.